All Episodes

 But I've also learned from some of my other contacts that there's a lot of increased retail demand right now that's unusual compared to the central bank demand that has driven it, you know, up until the last couple of months.

-So, what's your take on what's driving this right now?
+So what's your take on what's driving this right now?

-Well, it's institutions, it's industrial use on the silver side central bank buying.
+It's industrial use on the silver side.

 I mean, the anchor in all this chaos is that the central banks have bought record amounts of gold from 2022 through present day.

-And uh, I know you don't have time to listen to all the podcasts I do, but I think I was one of the first that said the run to gold has begun.
+And I know you don't have time to listen to all the podcasts I do, but I think I was one of the first that said the run to gold has begun.

-And now we're in the 2,000 dollar range or before 1800.
+And that one in the $2,000 range or before 1800.

-It starts off as a a soft walk and then a normal walk and then a brisk walk and then a light jog, full jog, small run, full run, and an all-out sprint.
+It starts off as a soft walk and then a normal walk and then a brisk walk and then a light jog, full jog, small run, full run, and an all-out sprint.

 And we're not at the all-out sprint, but I think we're past the jog phase.

-They know that the fiat currencies are being debased, and gold, if it's good enough for central banks, it's good enough for the general public and institutions.
+They know that the currencies are being debased and gold, it's good enough for central banks.

-So that's interesting to me because it it means that there's potentially still tremendous upside on the price because the retail buyers haven't yet jumped in.
+So that's interesting to me because it means that there's potentially still tremendous upside on the price because the retail buyers haven't yet jumped in.

-I mean, most Americans, especially still don't own gold or silver.
+I mean, most Americans, especially, still don't own gold or silver.

-They they really don't.
+They really don't.

-But crypto is you know, lackluster performance right now.
+But crypto is, you know, lackluster performance right now.

 And of course, gold and silver, when you have possession, it's physical metals in your hand that can't vanish.

-So it's a tricky thing in a way, because from my perspective, if you sell for fiat, you better move that fiat into something hard asset wise.
+So it's a tricky thing in a way, because from my perspective, if you sell for fiat, you better move that fiat into something hard asset-wise.

 You know, land, real estate, commercial buildings, warehouses, you know, raw land, maybe a business that's producing, but you really wouldn't want to leave it in the bank.